-The website will also explain about the honours and awards system and how to nominate worthy recipients, and about the work undertaken by the Lieutenancy Office.
+It will also explain about the honours and awards system and how to nominate worthy recipients, and about the work of the Lieutenancy Office.

 H M Lord-Lieutenant